Alexandrine: Hungarian

 Although deriving from native folk versification, it is possible that this line, and the related 6-syllable line, were influenced by Latin or Romance examples.
-When employed in 4-line or 8-line stanzas and riming in couplets, this is called the Hungarian alexandrine; it is the Hungarian heroic verse form.
-Beginning with the 16th-century verse of Bálint Balassi, this became the dominant Hungarian verseform.
+When employed in 4-line or 8-line stanzas and rhyming in couplets, this is called the Hungarian alexandrine; it is the Hungarian heroic verse form.
+Beginning with the 16th-century verse of Bálint Balassi, this became the dominant Hungarian verse form.